choyiny/factorizing-semiprimes/README.md

 ===============
 Featured on [The Mathematics IA: Earning Full Marks on HL or SL Mathematics Explorations: Ideal for the INTERNATIONAL BACCALAUREATE DIPLOMA](http://www.amazon.com/gp/product/B00U4UE8EA/) as a method to increase personal engagement and a proof of authenticity.

+I've created this java program as part of my International Baccalaureate Mathematics Higher Level Internal Assessment.
+This is a proof of concept for factorizing public keys and crack the RSA cryptographic algorithm.

 Usage
 ----------------
 Replace n with the semiprime you wish to factorize.